Pranav5255/IaC-Mini-DevOps-Project/README.md

    - The message from the backend: "You've successfully integrated the backend!"
    - The current backend URL being used
 4. Alternatively: We can integrate Keploy API testing using [Keploy's Browser Extension](https://github.com/keploy/extension)
+5. We have also implemented `cypress` for Frontend unit testing.
+This is to be strictly implemented during the CI/CD so that the code can be passed for containerising.
+6.

 ### API Endpoints